Malcolm McLaren: Later life and death

 McLaren met Young Kim at a party in Paris.
 She was 26 and he was 25 years older.
 She moved in with him in 2002, and they lived together in Paris and New York.
 Kim was his girlfriend for the last 12 years of his life.
 She is the sole executor and heir of his estate.

 He was diagnosed with peritoneal mesothelioma in October 2009, and died of the disease on 8 April 2010 in a hospital in Switzerland.
 McLaren's last words were said by his son Joseph Corré to have been "Free Leonard Peltier".
+Peltier was eventually freed in 2025, after receiving a presidential commutation.

 Tributes poured in from friends, associates and fans – including John Lydon, who had been at odds with McLaren since the demise of the Sex Pistols.
 "For me, Malc was always entertaining, and I hope you remember that.
 Above all else, he was an entertainer and I will miss him, and so should you," he said in a statement as Johnny Rotten.
 Steve Jones issued a statement: "I had a soft spot for Malcolm.
 I have known him since I was 17 before the Pistols formed.
 I used to drive him around in Vivienne Westwood's car, to the tailors in London.
 Malcolm was the Brian Epstein of punk - without him, it wouldn't have happened the way it did.
 I stayed friends with him throughout the years, despite some of our differences.
 My fondest memory of Malcolm, and I loved the guy, was his birthday present to me when I turned 21 - he got me a hooker and some heroin."